Priyanxxhiiii/CPU-Scheduling-Algorithms/README.md

 - It is often used in batch environments where short jobs need to give preference.

+### Priority Scheduling (Non-preemptive)
+- Priority scheduling is a non-preemptive algorithm and one of the most common scheduling algorithms in batch systems.

+- Each process is assigned a priority.
+Process with highest priority is to be executed first and so on.

+- Processes with same priority are executed on first come first served basis.

+- Priority can be decided based on memory requirements, time requirements or any other resource requirement.

 ### Round Robin with varying time quantum (RR) (Preemptive)
 - The Round-robin scheduling algorithm is a kind of __preemptive First Come First Serve__ CPU Scheduling algorithm where each process in the ready state gets the CPU for a fixed time in a cyclic way (turn by turn).